List of Inkigayo Chart winners (2019)

 The Inkigayo Chart is a music program record chart on Seoul Broadcasting System (SBS) that gives an award to the best-performing single of the week in South Korea.
-The chart measured digital performance in domestic online music services (55%), social media via YouTube views (35%), network on-air time (10%), advanced viewer votes (5%), and album sales (5%) in its ranking methodology throughout January 2019.
-Beginning on February 3, Inkigayo implemented modifications for its measurements of albums (up to 10%) and social media (down to 30%).
+The chart measured digital performance in domestic online music services (5,500 points), social media via YouTube views (3,500 points), network on-air time (1,000 points), advanced viewer votes (500 points), and album sales (500 points) in its ranking methodology throughout January 2019.
+Beginning on February 3, Inkigayo implemented modifications to its measurements of albums (up to 1,000 points) and social media (down to 3,000 points).
+Songs that spend three weeks at number one are awarded a Triple Crown and are removed from the chart and ineligible to win again.
+Seventeen member Mingyu and DIA member Jung Chae-yeon had hosted the show together since November 11, 2018.
+Chae-yeon was replaced by actress Shin Eun-soo starting with the February 17 broadcast.
+Mingyu and Eun-soo continued to host the show together till October 6, when they were replaced by Monsta X member Lee Min-hyuk, NCT member Jaehyun and April member Lee Na-eun.